Beef Tenderloin Poached in Beef Stock with Root Vegetables

 - Kosher salt

 - 4 cups fresh beef stock (960 milliliters)

 - 2 carrots, sliced or cut on the diagonal

 - 1 large potato, peeled and cut into large slices

-- 12 slices beef tenderloin, each about 1/2 inch thick/12 millimeters thick, seasoned with salt and freshly ground pepper
+- 12 slices beef tenderloin, each about ½ inch (12 millimeters) thick, seasoned with salt and pepper

 - 2 teaspoons finely minced garlic